Quantum contextuality from measurement invasiveness: Introduction

-\textit{Introduction.---} Quantum mechanics is a contextual theory, meaning that the value of an observable cannot be assigned independently of the set of compatible observables being measured with it.
-Firstly identified by the Kochen-Specker theorem \cite{Kochen1967} as one of the key properties distinguishing quantum mechanics from any classical model, contextuality is now recognized as a cornerstone of the foundations of quantum mechanics \cite{Budroni2022}, and has become a subject of growing interest across different fields, especially due to its emerging key role in understanding the origin of quantum computational advantage~\cite{Raussendorf2013,Howard2014,Vega2017,Bravyi2020}.
+Quantum mechanics is a contextual theory, meaning that the value of an observable cannot be assigned independently of the set of compatible observables being measured with it.
+Firstly identified by the Kochen-Specker theorem \cite{Kochen1967} as one of the key properties distinguishing quantum mechanics from any classical model, contextuality is now recognized as a cornerstone of the foundations of quantum mechanics \cite{Budroni2022}, and has become a subject of growing interest across different fields, especially due to its emerging important role in understanding the origin of quantum computational advantage~\cite{Raussendorf2013,Howard2014,Vega2017,Bravyi2020}.

 The diverse approaches to contextuality \cite{Spekkens2005,Khrennikov2009,Abramsky2011,Kurzynski2012,Chaves2012,Cabello2014,Dzhafarov2017,Muller2023} reflect the multifaceted nature of the concept.
 Unlike the original formulation by Kochen and Specker, the more recent perspectives are based on theory-independent definitions of (non)contextuality, enabling a comparison between classical and quantum theories on neutral ground.
-Among these, the marginal-scenario framework \cite{Chaves2012,Fritz2013} focuses directly on the probability distributions associated with the measurements of compatible observables, imposing compatibility constraints among different measurements and defining noncontextuality as the existence of a single global joint probability distribution consistent with all measurements.

-Analogous to how Bell inequalities delineate the boundaries of local models \cite{Brunner2014}, noncontextual models are characterized by specific sets of inequalities \cite{Budroni2022}, nonlocality being in fact a special instance of contextuality \cite{Fine1982,Abramsky2011}.
-These inequalities define the facets of a polytope, providing a clear and general geometric understanding of the separation between classical and quantum probabilities.
+Among these, the marginal-scenario framework \cite{Chaves2012,Fritz2013} focuses directly on the probability distributions associated with joint measurements of compatible observables, imposing consistency constraints among different measurements and defining noncontextuality as the existence of a single global joint probability distribution consistent with all measurements.
+Analogous to how Bell inequalities delineate the boundaries of local models \cite{Brunner2014}, noncontextual models are identified by specific sets of inequalities \cite{Budroni2022}, nonlocality being in fact a special instance of contextuality \cite{Fine1982,Abramsky2011}.
+These inequalities define the facets of a polytope, which provides a clear and general geometric understanding of the separation between classical and quantum probabilities.